rainyday21/Book-Recommender-System-CS-5660-Final/README.md

 # CS 5660: Advanced Topics in Artificial Intelligence
 ## Final Project: Recommender System for Books

+As assigned in CS 5660 as final project and completed in a group of four.

 Software Requirements:
   - Our code is in a Jupyter Notebook file and can be run via Google Colab or locally using suitable hardware.